yellows8/stickerhax/README.md

 This is a savedata exploit for Nintendo 3DS "Paper Mario: Sticker Star".
-This triggers when you select the savefile via A which has the exploit installed.
+This triggers when you select the savefile via A which has the exploit installed, around when the save-select sound finishes playing.
 All currently available versions of this game are supported as of July 29, 2016(exploit release): gamecard/eShop-install are supported, Nintendo Selects version is also supported.

 The original PoC for this was done on June 16, 2016.